dinosaure/blogger/articles/spoke.md

 non-option as far as performance is concerned because it is essentially about manipulating uniform arrays containing `uint32` or `uint64`.
-Even if OCaml (flambda?) can optimise this kind of code, C (unfortunately) remains the best option as far as expressiveness/performance is concerned - indeed, we wouldn't want the GC to intervene in the middle of a computation...
+Even if OCaml (flambda?) can optimise this kind of code, C (unfortunately) remains the best option as far as expressiveness and performance is concerned - indeed, we wouldn't want the GC to intervene in the middle of a computation...

 However, C is still very bad at one thing: allocation and, as far as OCaml is